 Wrongful death is a type of tort claim for a fatal injury.
 Each state has a slightly different definition of wrongful death.
 In Massachusetts, someone may be guilty of the tort of wrongful death if that person caused the death of someone else by being negligent, failing to exercise a reasonable degree of care, behaving recklessly, having a wanton disregard for the safety of others or breaching a warranty.
 Wrongful death can occur as an outcome of a motor vehicle accident, premises liability accident, dog attack, motorcycle accident, workplace accident, construction accident or medical malpractice.

 What Are Your Rights as a Surviving Loved One in Massachusetts?

-In Massachusetts, state law says that a plaintiff may only file a wrongful death claim if the deceased person would have had grounds to file a personal injury case based on the facts of the incident had he or she survived.
+In Massachusetts, state law says that a plaintiff may only file a wrongful death claim if the deceased person would have had grounds to file a personal injury case with the help of a Lowell personal injury lawyer based on the facts of the incident had he or she survived.
 Both types of cases rely on the legal doctrine of negligence.
-You or your attorney will have the duty to prove that the defendant’s negligence, recklessness or fault caused your loved one’s death.
+You or your wrongful death attorney will have the duty to prove that the defendant’s negligence, recklessness or fault caused your loved one’s death.
 In general, this requires proof of four main elements.

 - Duty of care owed.

 - Direct cause of your loved one’s fatal injury.